RESEARCH STARTER

 Overview

 X-rays and gamma rays are forms of electromagnetic radiation with very short wavelengths and very high-energy photons.
 Electromagnetic radiation displays the properties of waves and particles; the term photon refers to electromagnetic radiation when it acts like a stream of particles.
-The wavelengths of X and gamma rays are less than ten nanometers compared to visible light, which ranges from about 400 nanometers (violet) to 700 nanometers (red).
-Their photons have energies ranging from about 100 electron volts (eV) upward; for comparison, visible light photons have energies from a little less than two to a little more than three eV.
+The wavelengths of X-rays and gamma rays are less than ten nanometers compared to visible light, which ranges from about 400 nanometers (violet) to 700 nanometers (red).
+Their photons have energies ranging from about 100 electron volts (eV) upward; for comparison, visible light photons have energies from a little less than 2 eV to a little more than 3 eV.
 Because their photons are so energetic, X-rays and gamma rays generally indicate high temperatures and interactions of high-energy particles

 The existence of temperatures of at least a million kelvins in the solar corona (the Sun’s outer atmosphere) has been known since the 1940s because of the emission lines of highly ionized elements in its optical spectrum.
 Why should the corona be so hot?
 The photosphere, or visible “surface” of the Sun, is much cooler (around 5,800 kelvins), and common sense had misled astronomers to expect a steady decrease of temperature outward rather than the precipitous temperature increase that occurs.

 The physical cause of the high temperatures of the solar corona is thought to be the strong magnetic fields in the Sun.
 The Sun’s magnetic field is complex, with loops or arches extending beyond the photosphere into the corona.
 Charged particles flow along these loops, gain energy from them, and transfer it to the corona.
 Observations show that the corona is not uniform at X-ray wavelengths.
-The strongest brightest X-ray emission comes from regions where the magnetic field is the strongest, and the gas is the hottest.
+The strongest and brightest X-ray emission comes from regions where the magnetic field is the strongest, and the gas is the hottest.
 Coronal streamers of hot ionized gas follow the Sun’s magnetic field lines outward from these areas.
 Coronal holes are large, dark (in X-rays), cool regions with weak or absent magnetic fields.

 Solar flares were discovered serendipitously in 1859, in ordinary visible light, by Richard Carrington, who had been making routine observations of sunspots.
 Subsequent observations at certain specific wavelengths (such as the red light at 656.3 nanometers emitted and absorbed by hydrogen atoms) disclosed flares more distinctly in the solar chromosphere (that part of the Sun’s atmosphere in between the photosphere and the corona), so before the 1950s, the general phenomenon was known as chromospheric flares.
 They were not assigned much importance physically.